 How you can help:

-1. Take one of our IFC Home Tours that start on Tuesday, November 21, 2017 and run to March 21, 2018.
-They leave from the Sea Monkey Restaurant, located at the foot of Aquiles Serdan on the beach on Tuesdays and Wednesdays at 10:00 am.
-Tickets are $600 pesos and should be purchased in advance online or at the Office.
+1. Take one of our IFC Home Tours that start on Tuesday, December 4, 2018 and run to April 10, 2019.
+Tours depart from the Sea Monkey Restaurant, located at the foot of Aquiles Serdan on the beach on Tuesdays and Wednesdays at 10:30 am, and last approximately 3 hours.
+(NO Home Tours on December 25th and 26th, January 1st and 2nd.)
+Tickets are $700 pesos and should be purchased in advance online or at the Office.
 Each tour visits four beautiful and interesting homes in and around Puerto Vallarta.
 You will travel with our knowledgeable and outgoing docents on luxury buses but, being PV, many homes require good physical ability to climb stairs and to walk on cobbled streets.
-The tours are very popular and 94% of Trip Advisor's independent reviewers rate the tours as Excellent and 4% as Very Good.
-The tours have been operating for over 31 years and are one of the best things to do in Puerto Vallarta.

 2. Another way to help IFC is to allow us to show your home to the patrons of our Bus Tours once, twice, or as often as you would like and on dates convenient to you from mid-November to mid-March.
 The homes are open to the tours on Tuesday and Wednesday mornings from 10:30 am to 1:30 pm and each tour is accompanied by two or three docents.
-If you would like to help us help children by lending us your home, please contact Ann at aboughn(at)yahoo.com for details.
+If you would like to help us help children by lending us your home, please email ifctourspv(at)yahoo.com for details.

 3. You can volunteer.
 The IFC raises over $2,000,000 pesos each year and gives all of the profits to support charities and programs.
-It does this with only one full-time staff member (who is excellent and a joy to know!) and all of the rest of the work is done by an army of volunteers.
+It does this with only one full-time staff member (who is excellent!) and all of the rest of the work is done by an army of volunteers.

 4. You can attend a lecture, take a Spanish lesson, teach English to Mexicans, relax at yoga, play social bridge or simply show up to a party or to the Friday social.
-The club charges for all activities and all that money is used effectively to help the children around the Bay of Banderas.
+The club charges for all activities and the money is used effectively to help children around Banderas Bay.